 Can you believe it…I’ve run out of words!
 That’s everything I can think to share for now.
 All the best in your new venture, Matt, and keep me posted!

-Sitting at the intersection of ideas and doing, my job is to nurture the creative vision and the logistical process.
+I sit at the intersection of ideas and doing and my job is to nurture the creative vision and the logistical process.
 To build strategies and drive results.
 Plain English: I get shit done.
 Meet me here.